OkiDokiTokiLoki/desktop-widget/README.md

 * Users also have the option to relax to some sounds of nature with a timer, fade-out and volume control.

 ## Getting started
-The live demo doesn't showcase the weather display.   -- In order to view it, you will first have to subscribe (free) to the "Current weather data" API on [OpenWeatherMap](https://openweathermap.org/api).
+The live demo doesn't showcase the weather display.

+-- In order to view it, you will first have to subscribe (free) to the "Current weather data" API on [OpenWeatherMap](https://openweathermap.org/api).

 -- Fork this project and create a config.js file inside of the "javascript" folder.

--- In the config.js file create a new `const api` object with `key: 'YOUR_API_KEY_HERE'` and `base: 'https://api.openweathermap.org/data/2.5'` properties.
+-- In the config.js file, create a new `const api` object with `key: 'YOUR_API_KEY_HERE'` and `base: 'https://api.openweathermap.org/data/2.5'` properties.

 -- The config.js file is already linked in the html.